aws/aws-parallelcluster/docs/source/configuration.rst

 This is the aliases section.
 Use this section to customize the `ssh` command.

 `CFN_USER` is set to the default username for the os.
-`MASTER_IP` is set to the ip address of the master instance.
+`MASTER_IP` is set to the IP address of the master instance.
 `ARGS` is set to whatever arguments the user provides after `pcluster ssh cluster_name`. ::

     [aliases]